Newsletter!

 One of the primary reasons for using crank bars is their ability to reduce stress concentration in a slab.
 At points where the slab meets beams or columns, the forces can become concentrated, leading to cracking or even failure.
 Crank bars help to disperse these forces, ensuring that the slab can handle greater loads without experiencing localized failure.

-Crank Bars vs. Straight Bars in Slabs
+Crank vs. Straight Bars in Slabs

 A common question arises: why not just use straight bars throughout the slab?
 While straight bars are effective in many applications, crank bars offer advantages in specific scenarios where bending moments and shear forces are prevalent.
 Straight bars provide strength in tension but do not offer the same level of flexibility as crank bars.
 The bent shape of crank bars allows them to resist bending moments more effectively, making them essential in slabs with complex loading conditions.